dtarb/TauDEM/README.md

 #### Configure Launch Configuration (for debugging TauDEM tools)

-**NOTE**: Here is an example of a `launch.json` configuration for debugging given to explain the configuration.
+**NOTE**: Here is an example of a `launch.json` configuration for debugging shown to explain the configuration.
 You do not need to create this file.
 The `launch-*.json.template` files are already configured for each platform.

 Example `.vscode/launch.json`: